 What is Google Sheets Pivot Table

 While normal tables are ideal for handling large amounts of data, it is quite difficult to analyze or get meaningful information from them.
-Pivot tables come in handy as they can summarize massive amounts of data on any rows/columns in a spreadsheet.
+Google Sheets pivot tables come in handy as they can summarize massive amounts of data on any rows/columns in a spreadsheet.

-For example, a pivot table can be used by a business owner to analyze which store has made maximum sales revenue for a specific month.
-In general, a pivot table can be used to calculate averages, sums, or any other statistics from a large data set.
+For example, a Google Sheets pivot table can be used by a business owner to analyze which store has made maximum sales revenue for a specific month.
+In general, a pivot table in Google Sheets can be used to calculate averages, sums, or any other statistics from a large data set.

 How to Create a Pivot Table in Google Sheets